lectroidmarc/rocket-tracker/ground-station/README.md

 ### Configuration

 Rename the `config.sample.js` file to `config.js` and edit what needs to be edited.
-Basically this means set the location of your Firebase DB is and what serial port your XBee radio is attached to.
+Basically this means setting the name of your Firebase DB and what setting the serial port your XBee radio is attached to.

+There are different blocks for each supported XBee radio type, XBee Series 1, XBee-PRO 900 and XBee Zigbee modules.
+Many options are duplicated for so only uncomment one set at a time.

-Start the listener with:
+Then start the listener with:

     # node node/app

-### Auto Starting
+### Auto Starting (systemd)

-Install the `ground-station.service.txt` file into `/etc/systemd/system/ground-station.service`.
+If using systemd, install the `ground-station.service.txt` file into `/etc/systemd/system/ground-station.service`.
 Then enable it with the following:

     # systemctl enable ground-station
     # systemctl start ground-station